ryanwild/ryanwild/README.md

-I am a Fullstack Engineer with a passion for building upon Linux systems and Open Source.
+I am a Fullstack Software Engineer with a passion for building upon Linux systems and Open Source.

 Web performance and user experience is what I focus on most.

 For more information contact me: <a href="https://ryanwild.com/contact" target="_blank">ryanwild.com/contact</a>